calee14/NodeWorkspace/goog9/manage_gcp.md

 # these frontends are distributed globally using the Google Global Network
 # the VMs need to be in instance groups. traffic is router to the closest and most capacity VM
 # create the template for the compute instance that's going to sit in the Load Balancer
-gcloud compute instance-templates create lb-backend-template \
+gcloud compute instance-templates create lb-backend-template2 \
    --region=us-east4 \
    --network=default \
    --subnet=default \